l3uddz/traktarr/README.md

    ```

-2. You wil get the following prompt:
+2. You will get the following prompt:

    ```
    - We're talking to Trakt to get your verification code.
 Please wait a moment...